CartoDB/raster-loader/docs/source/user_guide/cli.rst

      --band_name red \
      --band_name green

 You can enable compression of the band data using the ``--compress`` flag.
-This uses gzip compression which can significantly reduce storage size:
+This uses gzip compression which can significantly reduce storage size.
+By default, it uses compression level 6, which provides a good balance between compression ratio and performance.
+You can adjust this using the ``--compression-level`` parameter (values from 1 to 9, where 1 is fastest but least compressed, and 9 gives maximum compression):

 .. code-block:: bash